 Tutorial: Create your first classification model with automated machine learning

-In this tutorial, you learn how to create your first automated machine learning experiment in the Azure portal (preview) without writing a single line of code.
+In this tutorial, you learn how to create your first automated machine learning experiment through Azure Machine Learning studio without writing a single line of code.
 This example creates a classification model to predict if a client will subscribe to a fixed term deposit with a financial institution.

-In this tutorial, you learn the following tasks:
+In this tutorial, you learn how to do the following tasks:

 - Deploy the model.